-A supersaturated solution definition is given as the one, which contains more dissolved solute than needed for preparing a saturated solution and is prepared by heating a saturated solution, adding excess solute, and then by gently cooling it.
-And, the excess dissolved solute will crystallize by seeding the supersaturated solution with fewer solute crystals.
+A Supersaturated Solution definition is given as the one, which contains more dissolved solute than needed for preparing a saturated solution and is prepared by heating a saturated solution, adding excess solute, and then by gently cooling it.
+And, the excess dissolved solute will crystallize by seeding the Supersaturated Solution with fewer solute crystals.

 For example, the pan boiling object is the production of a fine even crop of sugar crystals.
 A major condition for the attainment of this end is given as the maintenance of control over the crystallization rate during the growth.
 Generally, a crystal surface, which is maintained in a solution will only grow when the concentration of the solution is maintained at a greater level compared to the saturation concentration.
 Such a kind of solution is said to be supersaturated.

-Physical and chemical processes in the vapour melt or the solution phase of each system occur through the formation of three-dimensional nuclei of a new phase and take place only when the medium gets supersaturated.
+Physical and chemical processes in the vapor melt or the solution phase of each system occur through the formation of three-dimensional nuclei of a new phase and take place only when the medium gets supersaturated.

 The production of the nuclei is associated with a change in the system’s free energy.
 In the homogeneous system, the nuclei of the new phase are not produced as soon as the system becomes supersaturated though thermodynamically, such a situation becomes possible.

-In other terms, in such cases, the nucleation of new phase sets in after some time period, where the value depends on such factors as the pressure and temperature of the system, the presence of chemical phases varies from the increased supersaturation level, and nucleating phase facilitates the nucleation process of the new phase.
+In other terms, in such cases, the nucleation of new phase sets in after some period, where the value depends on such factors as the pressure and temperature of the system, the presence of chemical phases varies from the increased supersaturation level, and nucleating phase facilitates the nucleation process of the new phase.

 However, there is a supersaturation level always when a new phase instantaneously nucleates.
 That is called the new phase precipitates.